dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 right thing: they believe God is watching everything they do and knows everything they think.
 So there's nothing they could get away with if they tried.
-Instead, their behavior is constrained to what is permitted by their belief system and they do not need to understand how they will be judged, but simply that they will be judged.
+Instead, their behavior is constrained to what is permitted by their belief systems and they do not need to understand how they will be judged, but simply that they will be judged.
 Still, the truth is not always so simple: in order to understand what you believe you have to spend your entire life learning about your belief